WojciechM98/LION/README.md

 - Model creation and prediction handler.

 ### Data preprocessing
 DataPreprocessing module has two classes: **FileManagement** and **Plot** which inherits functions and variables from first class.
-Function **data_manipulation** create info csv file with necessary informations for further preprocessing, process liked and disliked sets of mp3 audio files and converts them to array of signal and sample rate.
-Then with **batch_plot** function four figures: spectograms, mels, mfccs and chromas are created and saved in train directory.
-There are other fuctions like **delete_plots** for removing fugures for training and/or prediction directory.
+Function **data_manipulation** create csv file with necessary informations for further preprocessing, process liked and disliked sets of mp3 audio files and converts them to array of signal and sample rate.
+Then with **batch_plot** function four graphs: spectograms, mels, mfccs and chromas are created and saved in train directory.
+There are other fuctions like **delete_plots** for removing graphs for training and/or prediction directory.
 Function **shuffle_df** shuffle created dataframe for training model.

 ### Model creation and prediction handler
-Models module has two functions.
-First function called **build_model** create CNN model with four X inputs (each for different figures) and one y output with binary outcome.
-Second function **prediction** create figures from prediction folder with mp3 files, then converts those plots to numpy.ndarrays for model prediction.
+Models module has three functions.
+First function called **prediction_preprocessing** create plots (just like **batch_plots**) from mp3 file.
+Signal is cut into 15 seconds sections.
+Every section then is plotted into graphs.
+Second function **prediction** converts created plots to numpy.ndarrays for model prediction.
+Third function **build_model** create CNN model with four X inputs (each for different graphs) and one y output with binary outcome.

 ### Model is still in process of building and testing to get better results.